Becoming a Patient in Delaware

 - Autism with self-injurious or aggressive behavior

-- A chronic or debilitating disease or medical condition or its treatment that produces one or more of the following
+- a chronic or debilitating disease or medical condition or its treatment that produces 1 or more of the following:

 - Cachexia or wasting syndrome